 In early 2018 the Stockholm Observatory for Global China (previously Stockholm Belt and Road Observatory) was established to better understand China’s ascent as a global actor and what it means for Sweden.
 The Observatory is an independent network which gathers nearly 40 experts from Swedish institutions and organisations.
 Beyond bringing together researchers and analysts, it serves as a platform for collaboration and knowledge sharing for actors in government, civil society and the business sector.

 The membership of the Stockholm Observatory for Global China is made up my individuals who regularly conduct research of high quality on questions related to China’s global footprint and have a professional connection to Sweden.
 New members are admitted on the basis of their proven expertise, as well as on their interest in and ability to contributing to the observatory.
-If you have an interest in joining the network, please contact the coordinator Alina Engström.

 The Observatory's new “Global China Series” – with podcasts, video interviews and open seminars – runs throughout 2019 to explore China’s growing global footprint and its impact across the world.